 Ben’s regulatory practice extends to all areas of due diligence, corporate and business risk management and trouble-shooting.

 With regard to consumer law, Ben’s work has had an emphasis on trade-marks and copyright law, criminal planning, food safety and environmental health.

 Ben’s criminal and fraud practice has seen him represent one of the first group of people to be charged with – and the first person to be acquitted of – bribery under the Bribery Act 2010.

 Ben’s substantial expertise in complex fraud include cases involving energy, commodities, financial services, media and technology.
 He has additional expertise in competition law, health and food safety, trademark infringement and property and planning disputes.

 Ben regularly lectures on consumer, fraud and regulatory law, including recent Lexis Nexis Webinars on the Consumer Rights Directive 2014 and the Consumer Rights package 2015.

 Ben is one of the authors of the Blackstone’s Guide to the Consumer Rights Act 2015 (Oxford University Press).

-Santhia works in our litigation team and primarily supports clients who have disputes relating to Construction, HMRC and Insolvency.
-Santhia also supports clients who have disputes relating to debt matters in addition to other general disputes and she is able to work on matters relating to unpaid invoices with understanding, speed and efficiency.
-Santhia also handles a number of the specialist Due Diligence checks for clients in regulated industries.
-Santhia is generally one of the first points of contact with new clients and maintains oversight of all new business opportunities.
+Rachel also supports clients who have disputes relating to debt matters in addition to other general disputes.
+Rachel also handles a number of the specialist Due Diligence checks for clients in regulated industries.
+Rachel is generally one of the first points of contact with new clients and maintains oversight of all new business opportunities.